 Management of vacant land to support key ecosystem services hinges on a basic and comprehensive understanding of the regional and local constraints on the assembly of insect communities.
 This research will lead to applied recommendations for city managers and interest groups on how to achieve economic, ecological, and social benefits of vacant lots through informed greenspace design.
 Moreover, as vacant land is transformed into community gardens and for-profit farms, the success and sustainability of urban agriculture depends on ecosystem services provided by insects.
 Although this research focuses on Cleveland, Ohio, our findings will be broadly applicable to other cities with abundant vacant land across the United States.

-This project is led by Kayla I Perry, a postdoctoral researcher in the Gardiner Lab.
+This project is led by Kayla I Perry, a USDA NIFA Postdoctoral Fellow in the Gardiner Lab.
 Kayla’s research interests include insect community ecology and disturbance ecology.

-This material is based upon work supported by the National Science Foundation under Grant No. 1253197.
+This material is based upon work supported by Agriculture and Food Research Initiative Education and Workforce Development (EWD), [grant no. 2018-67012-28011/project accession no. 2017-07182] from the USDA National Institute of Food and Agriculture and the National Science Foundation under Grant No. 1253197.